Japan's Muji store operator says 'deeply concerned' about forced labour reports in China | Law-Order

-The Japanese operator of the Muji brand casual goods stores said on Thursday it was "deeply concerned" about reports of forced labor in the Xinjiang region of China.
+The Japanese operator of the Muji brand casual goods stores said on Thursday it was "deeply concerned" about reports of forced labour in the Xinjiang region of China.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)